The Olympus Vision of Manufacturing, Turning Revolutionary Concepts into Reality

 "Dream Machine" the Product of a Stubborn determination for Manufacturing Excellence

-With high-precision technology for assembling fine components, such as endoscopes and endotherapy devices, etc., the engineers at the Olympus endoscope manufacturing facility, Aizu Olympus, listed as the best in the world, were certainly not the kind of people to abandon their quest because of the problems affecting their first prototype machine suggested by the Production Engineering Division.
-We had made up our minds that we were going to create a working Dream Machine that would give Olympus an overwhelming advantage over competitors, and nothing would stop us from reaching that goal.
+With high-precision technology for assembling fine components, such as endoscopes and endotherapy devices, etc., the engineers at the Olympus endoscope manufacturing facility, Aizu Olympus, strive to become one of the world's best in speed, precision and accuracy.
+They were certainly not the kind of people to abandon their quest because of the problems affecting their first prototype machine suggested by the Production Engineering Division.
+They have made up their minds that they were going to create a working Dream Machine.
+Their strong will to build a firm position in industry by differentiating also in manufacturing-ability was cultivated through the course of action.

 After identifying the problems with the prototype machine, we began designing the successor in collaboration with machine design engineers.
 The concept remained unchanged.
 The Medical Technology and Development Department joined in the development work.
 The tool changing speed of the second machine exceeded the target that we had set for the original prototype.
 We also enhanced the machine's control software and the information systems used to process the CAM and cutting tool data for one-piece processing.
 In designing the second machine, we did not limit ourselves to just solving the rigidity problems that affected the original prototype by increasing rigidity, we fundamentally improved the precision of every component in the processing machine that had any influence on machining precision.
 Members of the start-up team worked relentlessly to optimize the machine's precision.
 Some even picked up grindstones used to finish flat surfaces and used them to add finishing touches to cast components, their faces wet with perspiration.
 The prototype was based on a revolutionary concept.
 We succeeded by combining the ideas embodied in that machine with processing technology, skills and knowledge accumulated over many years.